can you lick the science full list

 • Economics: The study of the production, distribution, and consumption of goods and services.

-• Political Science: The study of political systems and behavior.
+• Political Science: The study of political systems and government.